MetPX/sarracenia/doc/Admin.rst

 ..
 NOTE::

-  currently, sr_audit expects the Management interface to be on port 15671 if encrypted, 15672 otherwise.
+  Currently, sr_audit expects the Management interface to be on port 15671 if encrypted, 15672 otherwise.
 Sarra has no configuration setting to tell it otherwise.
-Choosing another port will break sr_audit.
-FIXME.
+Choosing another port will break sr_audit. **FIXME**.

 Change Defaults